Filinsl/ddos/README.md

 # Project: Application for Sending GET Requests

 ## Description
 This application is designed to send GET requests to a specified website.
-It can be useful for web scraping, API testing, or monitoring the status of websites.
+It can be useful for DDoS attacks, testing, or monitoring the status of websites.

 ## Installation
 To install the application, follow this link: